Council tax FAQs

 • Office of National Statistics for statistical purpose

-• Enforcement Agents for the collection of debt
+• Enforcement agents for the collection of debt

 • Any other disclosure required by law including any other bodies responsible for detecting or preventing fraud or auditing or administering public funds

-• The Magistrates and other courts
+• Magistrates and other courts

 • The Valuation Tribunal Service for appeals